 Industry News: Did Usher Plagiarise Homer Simpson?
-R&B Star Accused Of Stealing Springfield Star's SongSubmitted by Anonymous on Thu, 12/30/2010 - 12:32
+R&B Star Accused Of Stealing Springfield Star's SongPosted on Thursday, December 30th, 2010

 Doh!
 Two lines from Usher's OMG sound exactly the same as Homer Simpson's Christmas song from an episode in 2003